puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 Use a property list (.plist) file to set Microsoft Edge policies on Mac.
 You then convert this file to a configuration profile that can be deployed to your user's Mac devices using your preferred management tool, such as Microsoft Intune [using custom settings](https://docs.microsoft.com/intune/custom-settings-macos) or Jamf.

 You can create the plist file with any text editor.
 It's usually easier to edit a plist file using an editing tool that formats the XML code for you, such as _Xcode_, which is available for free from the [Apple developer website](https://developer.apple.com).

-After creating the contents of your plist file, you will need to name the file in a very specific way.
-The plist will need to contain the name of the application domain for Edge in reverse-domain format.
-For example, the required name for your plist for Dev channel is _com.microsoft.Edge.Dev.plist_.
+After you create the contents of your plist file, you need to use a specific format for the file name.
+The plist file contains the name of the application (preference) domain for Edge in reverse-domain format, which is part of the file name.
+For example, the preference domain for the Dev channel is **com.microsoft.Edge**.
+Because this name is case sensitive, the plist file name has to match the domain name.
+The required name for your plist for the Dev channel would be *com.microsoft.Edge.plist*.

-> [!NOTE]
+> [!IMPORTANT]
-> The name is case sensitive and must match this name exactly.
+> Starting with build 78.0.249.2, all channels of Microsoft Edge on Mac will read from the **com.microsoft.Edge** preference domain.
+All prior releases will read from a channel specific domain, such as **com.microsoft.Edge.Dev**.

 For a list of supported policies and their preference key names, see [Microsoft Edge browser policies reference](microsoft-edge-policies.md).